 A copy of the EfS Flyer is available to download.

 Welcome to the Exercise and Fitness Training after Stroke (EfS) Specialist Instructor Training Course.
 This course has been designed to provide exercise instructors and other suitably qualified practitioners with an accredited qualification, which will enable them to provide exercise classes that are safe, effective, appropriate and enjoyable for people who have had a stroke.

 This page details information about the background to this course, an overview of the evidenced-based exercises and course content, entry requirements, course assessment and qualification, cost, the original Course Development Team and Reference Group and the original Funders of the course.

-The course is fully approved at Level 4 status with the Register of Exercise Professionals and has the support of the key Non Governmental Organisations in Stroke.
-The course is recommended in the Best Practice Guidance for the Development of Exercise after Stroke Services in Community Settings November 2010, which can be downloaded from the Exercise After Stroke Website.
+The course has the support of the key Non Governmental Organisations in Stroke, and is recommended in the Best Practice Guidance for the Development of Exercise after Stroke Services in Community Settings November 2010, which can be downloaded from the Exercise After Stroke Website.
 This website is part of a Scottish Government funded project to scope the provision of Exercise after Stroke services across Scotland and to provide best practice guidelines for Exercise after Stroke.
 It also supports the Physical Activity and Exercise Recommendations for Stroke Survivors: A Statement for Healthcare Professionals From the American Heart Association/American Stroke Association, which can be viewed here.